-Essilor’s Base of Pyramid (BoP) Innovation lab evaluates inclusive business models and acts as an incubator to test innovative ways to reach populations with no access to vision care, in partnership with other corporates, lolal startups, NGOs, foundations or development funds.
+Essilor’s Base of Pyramid (BoP) Innovation lab incubates new inclusive business models and technology solutions to test and scale innovative ways that reach populations with no access to vision care, in partnership with other corporates, local startups, NGOs, foundations or development funds.

 Supported by the Singapore Economic Development Board (EDB), Essilor’s BoP Innovation Lab works in four key areas.
 It develops a pipeline of inclusive business models, builds relationships across the public, private and non-profit sectors to leverage ideas and finance, leads research to improve understanding of BoP needs and shares best practices to help introduce inclusive business models into new markets.